Our News

 An overhaul of the “law”

 The idea has been floated that there should be a review of this particular discrimination law, with Porter signalling his support.
-Hancock however reminds us that the AHCR report “merely contained a recommendation rather than a decision” and says there is therefore no need for an overhaul of the law as he thinks “the Attorney-General may have overreacted in his comments”.
+McDonald Murholme however reminds us that the AHCR report “merely contained a recommendation rather than a decision” and says there is therefore no need for an overhaul of the law as he thinks “the Attorney-General may have overreacted in his comments”.

 Reference: ‘Should criminal history remain in the past when hiring?‘ HRM, Thursday 5th July 2018.